gschmutz/iot-vehicle-tracking-demo/README.md

 1539712120102 | truck/31/position | null | 31 | 12 | 927636994 | Unsafe following distance | 38.22 | -91.18 | -6187001306629414077
 ```

+Using a SELECT from the CLI as shown above is only interesting while "developing" and finding the right statement.
+After that you want it to execute continously and provide the result to other interested parties.

 ## Create a new Stream based on the KSQL SELECT (5)

-Let's provide the data as a topic:
+In order to provide the filtered result to other intrested parties, we can create a new stream based on a SELECT statement.

-First create a topic where all "dangerous driving" events should be sent to
+First create a topic where all "dangerous driving" events should be published to

 ```
 docker exec broker-1 kafka-topics --zookeeper zookeeper-1:2181 --create --topic dangerous_driving --partitions 8 --replication-factor 2